updraft-com/python-test/README.md

 1. Create a (python) directory called collection_system.
 2. Put the loans.csv and payments.csv inside the directory.
 3. Create a file called collection.py that contains a class Collection
 4. Write a function in this class that takes in a loan (row as a dict or tuple, up to you), the start_date and number_of _months of this loan to check if it is active or not.
+If for eg. a loan started 3 years ago and had only 12 months in the agreement, then that loan is not active.
 5. Write another function that takes in a loan, monthly_amount and date_of_collection to check if a schedule is required today and then schedules a payment using the Gocardless API. meta_data field can be left as an empty dict in the request to modulr.
 Use loan_id as the reference.
 Usually, an output of this function will be a unique payment_id returned by GoCardless that will be stored in our database.
 To avoid any DB interaction in this task, we will skip that part.
 6. Write another function that takes in a payment (row as a dict or tuple, up to you).
 Using payment_id reach out to this endpoint and get the latest status.
 Usually, output of this function will be a database entry with an updated status for the corresponding payment_ids (let’s skip it)
 7. Create a pytest.py file that tests the 3 functions and their different scenarios (if any).